leadond/onboarding-saas/SUPABASE_SETUP.md

-# OnboardKit Supabase Database Setup Guide
+# Onboard Hero Supabase Database Setup Guide

-This guide will walk you through setting up the complete Supabase database configuration for OnboardKit, including schema creation, Row Level Security policies, storage buckets, and all necessary configurations for a production-ready multi-tenant SaaS application.
+This guide will walk you through setting up the complete Supabase database configuration for Onboard Hero, including schema creation, Row Level Security policies, storage buckets, and all necessary configurations for a production-ready multi-tenant SaaS application.

 ## Table of Contents